aikakuo/Easy-Star-Wars-Quiz/README.md

 3. You gain a score if answer is correct

-4. You will lose a score if answer is incorrect
+4. If your answer is incorrect correct answer will color "green"

-5. Add your name to compete with others
+5. Once you start the game there is no turning back